Averin-Vladislav/OreshekNews/README.md

  1. [Download repository](https://github.com/Averin-Vladislav/OreshekNews/archive/master.zip) to your local machine
  2. Open `[installation]` folder
  3. Run `deploy.bat` file
->implied that you have configured mongoDB - it's necessary for using additional functionality
+> Implied that you have configured mongoDB - it's necessary for using additional functionality

 ##To deploy project and run application you must do following steps:
  1. [Download repository](https://github.com/Averin-Vladislav/OreshekNews/archive/master.zip) to your local machine